OGC-dustin/ogc_project_rp2040_demo/README.md

 - https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html
 * If development is going to be done on a Raspberry Pi, a setup script is available
     * run at your own risk on other systems otherwise follow instructions at website
-    * there are Raspberry Pi specific instructions that can be skipped with certain definitions or just local editing of setup script
+    * Raspberry Pi instructions can be skipped with certain definitions or just local setup script editing
 ```
 ./pico_setup.sh
 ```